 The initial concept was a place where local folks could escape the touristy crowds and expensive bars.
 Inside their underground ruin pubs, they could meet other locals over cheap beers.
 These bars used to move around, depending on whether or not a building was deserted or broken down.
 But now, things have changed and ruin bars are jam-packed with tourists.

 Obviously, there still are tons of ruin pubs that are using the same pattern and unknown to short-term visitors.
-We wrote an article about the best tourist ruin bars and the best pub crawls in Budapest.
+We wrote an article about the best ruin bars in Budapest and the best ruin pub crawls in Budapest.

 Karavan Street Food